coolsamson7/aspyx/README.md

 Different aspects - with the appropriate decorator - are possible:
 - `before` methods that will be executed _prior_ to the original method
-- `around` methods that will be executed _around_ to the original method givin it the possibility add side effects or even change the parameters.
+- `around` methods that will be executed _around_ to the original method giving it the possibility add side effects or even change the parameters.
 - `after` methods that will be executed _after_ to the original method
 - `error` methods that will be executed in case of a caught exception, which can be retrieved by `invocation.exception`

 All methods are expected to hava single `Invocation` parameter, that stores, the function, args and kwargs, the return value and possible exceptions.

-It is essential for àround`methods to call `proceed()` on the invocation, which will call the next around method in the chain or last but not least the original method.
+It is essential for àround`methods to call `proceed()` on the invocation, which will call the next around method in the chain and finally the original method.
 If the `proceed` is called with parameters, they will replace the original parameters!

 The arguments to the corresponding decorators control, how aspects are associated with which methods.